 I think all parents know that kids are expensive.
 They just are.
-The clothing, extra curricular activities, school supplies, food, etc. adds up fast!
-I am always looking for ways to pinch pennies as I raise my three wonderful kids.
-One way I have learned to cut down on kids expenses is by throwing them a budget friendly birthday party.
+The clothing, extra curricular activities, school supplies, food, etc. all adds up fast!
+Because of this, I am always looking for ways to pinch pennies as I raise my three wonderful kids.
+One way I have learned to cut down on kids expenses is by throwing them a birthday on a budget.

 1. Start a birthday sinking fund.

 Have I mentioned before that sinking funds are my favorite part of budgeting????
 Cause they totally are!
 If you don’t have a birthday sinking fund for your kids, I recommend you start one ASAP.

 So, what’s a sinking fund????

 A sinking fund is a way to save money for an upcoming expense by slowly adding money into the fund.

 We contribute money each month into our birthday sinking funds and then when a birthday comes along, we are already prepared financially!
 Yay!